Diagnosis of diabetes

 A diabetes diagnosis often follows a person seeking medical advice after experiencing symptoms of diabetes, such as feeling thirsty, frequent urination, fatigue and unexpected weight loss.

-A doctor may arrange blood and urine tests to check for high glucose levels which indicate diabetes.
+A doctor may arrange blood and urine tests to check for high glucose levels that indicate diabetes.

 How are diabetes and pre-diabetes diagnosed?